TheMagicWorlds/CasinoWorld3D_Desktop/README.md

 ## **🎮Gameplay & Features**

-- 🎰 Diverse Casino Games: Enjoy slots, poker, blackjack, bingo, and more.
+- **🎰 Diverse Casino Games**: Enjoy slots, poker, blackjack, bingo, and more.
-- 🏢 Build Your Casino Empire: Construct luxury hotels, dance clubs, and slot halls that generate additional coins.
+- **🏢 Build Your Casino Empire**: Construct luxury hotels, dance clubs, and slot halls that generate additional coins.
-- 🎉 Live Parties: Host and join parties with friends, sharing charms to boost winnings.
+- **🎉 Live Parties**: Host and join parties with friends, sharing charms to boost winnings.
-- 🃏 Seasonal Challenges: Participate in challenges and earn special bonuses.
+- **🃏 Seasonal Challenges**: Participate in challenges and earn special bonuses.
-- 🕺 Customizable Avatars: Create and personalize your avatar with various outfits and dance moves.
+- **🕺 Customizable Avatars**: Create and personalize your avatar with various outfits and dance moves.

 ## **⚙️Technical Details**